Purging data on a regular basis plays a critical role in CRM database maintenance.

 Records with invalid data are a good place to start when it comes to purging records from your database.
 Invalid data can take many forms, and without proper form validation, a lot of low-quality and invalid data can slip through the cracks.

 Some examples of invalid data from form inputs can include things like throwaway emails or generally inaccurate information, often shared with a company to take a peek behind a login or gain access to a piece of content, without having to provide their real information.
 They may be uninterested contacts who just want to “test things out.”
-Additionally, invalid form input data can be a sign of automated bots sending data through your forms.
+Additionally, invalid form input data can indicate automated bots sending data through your forms.
 For example, phone numbers with all zeros or other repeating digits, first name or email using “test”, “fake”, or “asdf” which is a convenient sequence of letters to use just to get past a form entry.

 Records that contain a lot of invalid data can be the perfect place to start when you are looking to purge records from your database, as they will never pan out into paying customers and instead only serve to increase your costs and make your data disorganized and inaccurate.